 The answer is "probably not."
 The explanation stems from the fact that food composition is essential.

-Surprisingly! - Processed foods are making us gain weight much faster than the same equal calories of natural foods.
+Surprisingly!
+Processed foods are making us gain weight much faster than the same calories as natural foods.
 The nutrients we eat and drink and the calories they carry cannot vanish, but they can be redirected to other non-energy, "non-countable." purposes.

-Since the routing of food between the two primary uses (tissue building and maintenance, as opposed to available energy and fat accumulation) is not fixed and differs from person to person, it is inaccurate to sum the calories in food and beverages.
+Since food routing between the two primary uses (tissue building and maintenance, as opposed to available energy and fat accumulation) is not fixed and differs from person to person, summarising the calories in food and beverages is inaccurate.

 Link: Calories cannot disappear but can be redirected as uncounted.